Mapping Scotland's wildness and wild land

 Phase III applied informed judgement to confirm which of the areas identified by Phase II merited selection as an area of wild land character.
 This took account of the known limitations with the GIS analysis, such as structures consented or built since the analysis was undertaken.
 Areas were defined to encompass contiguous blocks of land of the highest wildness.

-The areas identified and selected by Phase III can be downloaded from the SNHi Natural Spaces web page.
+The wild land areas identified and selected by Phase III can be downloaded from the SNHi Natural Spaces web page.

 If you have any further questions on this work please email email@example.com